 Blending melody, field recording and poetry with sonic art, she conveys thoughtful and fictional journeys based on myth, magic and transformation.
 Her soundscape compositions are rooted in the landscape, sea and sky, emerging through her deep wonder and appreciation of the natural world.

 Sarah’s field recordings capture sounds of the coast, woodland, forest, rivers and moorland.
 Her works transcend time, aiming to take the listener on magical, ethereal journeys into a realm of extraordinary.
 She hopes that hearing sounds of nature within the works will inspire wellbeing in listeners and a desire to protect natural and fragile environments.

-All her performances/installations can be found on the ‘Gallery’ page.
+All her performances/installations and current commissions/projects can be found on the ‘Events’ page.

 Sarah’s work is suited to artistic radio, the ambience of her work being determined by the interpretation of the listener.